molily/molily.de/_posts/2023-04-21-ecmascript-modules.md

 For your project, you need to decide which browser capabilities are required and which browsers you can support easily.

-For example, I am currently working on a JavaScript library for client.
+For example, I am currently working on a JavaScript library for a client.
 The library does not actively support old browsers without ECMAScript module support, it does so passively.
 With little effort, old browsers get a basic functionality.
 We have a pragmatic approach:

 1. There is ECMAScript syntax that can be transpiled easily and there are browser APIs that can be polyfilled easily.
 We make sure to include these polyfills and configure Babel to [perform the right transformations to support a certain list of browsers](https://babeljs.io/docs/babel-preset-env).
 See also the [Vite legacy plugin options](https://github.com/vitejs/vite/tree/main/packages/plugin-legacy#targets) `targets` and `polyfills`.